penny icon

 If you haven’t subtracted it as a savings goal already, now is the time!

-Subtract the money needed for your trip or down payment, and adjust the extra monthly spending to accommodate your (new) monthly budget.
+Subtract the money needed for your trip or down payment and adjust the extra monthly spending to accommodate your (new) monthly budget.

 Even if you don’t have enough, this exercise will help you make those big financial decisions with more ease and confidence.